Nicolle Payne: Coaching

+Honors

 In February 2007, Payne was inducted into the New York Athletic Club (NYAC) Hall of Fame with fellow Olympic medalists Natalie Golda and Heather Moody.
 The three women were members of the bronze medal 2004 U.S. Olympic team in Athens, and are the first women added to the NYAC Hall of Fame.
+On October 9, 2009, Payne was inducted into the UCLA Athletics Hall of Fame.
+For her collegiate and post collegiate achievements in Water Polo, she was a Pacific Athletic Conference (PAC)-12 All-Century team pick.

 In April 2023, Payne was inducted into the 39th annual USA Water Polo Hall of Fame.
 The induction was alongside another Olympic medalist, Coralie Simmons, water polo coach, Ron Richison, Olympic silver medalist Peter Varellas, and Olympic Games referee, Aaron Chaney.